tristantao/py-bing-search/README.md

 Extremely thin python wrapper for Microsoft Azure Bing Search API.
+Please note that this module does not use the Bing Search API 2.0 AppIDs which will be deprecated on August 1, 2012.
+This module requires that you sign up to the Windows Azure Marketplace and apply for an application key.

 Usage
 =====